R-the-coder/V2ray-configs/README.md

-## ⚠ Important ⚠: I changed my github account name so you guys need to grab the new subscription links from here
+## ⚠ Important ⚠: I changed my github account name so you guys need to grab the new subscription links from this repo

 <p align="center">
   <a href="https://t.me/R_v2ray_configs" target="_blank">